 Planning Rule 1: Pick a Topic That Interests YOU

-Finding a topic that you are passionate about is not always easy, but it will pay off for both you and your readers.
+Finding a topic you are passionate about is not always easy, but it will pay off for both you and your readers.

 As a reader, you can feel the energy coming off the page when the writer is passionate about the topic.
-It becomes very transparent when the writer puts something together that they don’t care about, so pick something that you are interested in writing about!
+It becomes very transparent when the writer puts something together that they don't care about, so pick something you are interested in writing about!

 Planning Rule 2: Do Your Research